-It warms up the surface and expends paint allowing for the sap to get in.
-After the area around sap cools down, it is very hard to remove.
+It warms up the surface and expands the paint allowing for the sap to get in.
+After the area around the sap cools down, it is very hard to remove.
 The longer it sits, the more it hardens and adheres to the surface.
 Try to remove sap as soon as possible.

 Soak a soft microfiber towel with some mineral spirits liquid and hold it for 30 sec over the sap.
 You want to avoid rubbing the paint around it.
 Mineral spirits will break up and dissolve the sap.
-After sap is removed wash the spot and re-apply wax/sealant.
+After the sap is removed wash the spot and re-apply wax/sealant.

 2. Rubbing Alcohol.
 Like mineral spirits alcohol is also used to dissolve sap.
 This method is much safer for the car’s paint.
-Keep in mind that alcohol will also remove the wax, so you will need to re-apply it after sap is gone.
+Keep in mind that alcohol will also remove the wax, so you will need to re-apply it after the sap is gone.

-Nail polish remover can help soften hardened part of the sap.
+Nail polish remover can help soften the hardened part of the sap.
 Use alcohol to remove the rest.
 Next, rinse off the area with a mix of 1 cup of baking soda to 3 cups of warm water.
-Dry it with microfiber towel and reapply wax.
+Dry it with a microfiber towel and reapply the wax.

 Spray Tarminator into a soft microfiber towel and place it on top of the sap for 30 sec.
 Then easily wipe off the sap from the surface.
-For difficult sap, spray it directly onto surface and let Tarminator penetrate for a few minutes before wiping.
-After sap is gone, wash the surface and re-apply wax.
+For difficult sap, spray it directly onto the surface and let Tarminator penetrate for a few minutes before wiping.
+After the sap is gone, wash the surface and re-apply the wax.

-I like this great Mothers California Gold Clay Bar Kit that comes with 2 clay bars, quick detailer, and microfiber towel.
-It is very inexpensive and paint safe.
+I like this great Mothers California Gold Clay Bar Kit that comes with 2 clay bars, a quick detailer, and a microfiber towel.
+It is very inexpensive and paint-safe.
 Over 100 consumers gave this product 5 out of 5 stars on Amazon.

-After removing clay bar from its wrapper, knead and flatten it in the palm of your hand.
-Spray sap area with quick detailer.
+After removing the clay bar from its wrapper, knead and flatten it in the palm of your hand.
+Spray the sap area with a quick detailer.
 Glide clay over the lubricated area using light even pressure.
-It might take few rounds before sap is completely removed.
+It might take a few rounds before the sap is completely removed.

 6. Goo Gone.
-This is a liquid adhesive that removes grease, gum, sap, stickers, crayon and tape.
+This is a liquid adhesive that removes grease, gum, sap, stickers, crayons, and tape.
 It is great for removing fresh sap.
 Apply some of the Goo Gone to the microfiber towel and hold it over the sap for 20-30 sec.

-WD-40 product is really amazing in and I think is a must have for each household.
+WD-40 product is really amazing and I think is a must-have for each household.
 Spray a soft terry cloth with WD-40 and rub the sap area.
-It might take you few rounds.
-When all sap is gone, reapply wax.
+It might take you a few rounds.
+When all sap is gone, reapply the wax.

 Repairing The Damage

 I like to use Meguiar’s Ultimate Compound.
 You can use any rubbing compound you want, just make sure it is clear coat safe.
-Place few drops of rubbing compound on the application pad and rub the area using circular motion.
+Place a few drops of rubbing compound on the application pad and rub the area using a circular motion.
 After the damage is not visible anymore the area might be a little dull.
 To restore the shine use a clear coat safe polisher.

-If the paint layers have been damaged, you will need to use a touch up paint.
+If the paint layers have been damaged, you will need to use touch-up paint.
 You can easily touch up a small spot but if a panel of the car is covered with a lot of small spots you might have to re-paint the whole section.